 Villa with 6 bedrooms | 6 | 1100 | 1500 | No |

 Note: Not many eateries around.
-So you have to prepare your own dinner or drive back to town.
+So, you must prepare your own dinner or drive back to town.

 Read also: Best Homestay Ipoh – 11 Exceptional Homestay In Ipoh